CANZUK: Canada

 Several members of parliament voiced their support for the CANZUK initiative during the Conservative Party of Canada's 2017 leadership election.
 The eventual winner of the leadership election, Andrew Scheer, stated his support for a CANZUK free trade deal in March 2017.
 At a debate in Vancouver, British Columbia, Scheer stated, "I very much support a trade deal with those countries.
 Australia, New Zealand and the United Kingdom have a similar basis of law, they have a common democratic system, they have the same types of legislation and regulations around investment and trade.
 Those are the types of things we don't enjoy with China".

 Other candidates for the Conservative Party leadership also adopted CANZUK free trade and free movement as a part of their campaigns platforms, including Erin O'Toole and Michael Chong.
 In April 2017, O'Toole released a video with CANZUK International, describing the CANZUK initiative as "a no brainer", stating that Canada already offers free trade and free mobility with citizens of the United States and should therefore offer such benefits to "our other closest allies".
 O'Toole again supported CANZUK during his successful campaign for the leadership of the Conservative Party of Canada in 2020.

 In August 2018, the Conservative Party of Canada adopted CANZUK as official party policy at their 2018 party convention by 215 votes to 7.
 The party presently serves as the Official Opposition in the Parliament of Canada.

 After his victory in the August 2020 Conservative Party of Canada leadership election, Erin O'Toole, made CANZUK a priority in his platform.

+During the official French debate of the 2025 Liberal Party of Canada leadership election, Frank Baylis named CANZUK as a new economic bloc to create stronger economic links abroad following tariff threats from the United States.
+He cited similar forms of government, shared values, and a common language as factors that would support integration.
+This follows freedom of movement between Canada, Australia, New Zealand, and the United Kingdom being adopted by the Liberal Party as policy with the adoption of a resolution endorsed by the Young Liberals of Canada at the 2023 Liberal National Convention.
+The Young Liberals had released a policy pledge for the leadership election in January 2025 prior to the debate, and named CANZUK as a priority item.